Module 3: Visibility of female professors through publications and citations

 Possible gender differences in publication success and citations have already been researched from different perspectives and for different disciplines.
 For example, previous studies by publishers document that women in academia publish less on average than their male colleagues and their citations are also lower (Elsevier, 2015, 2017), resulting in lower visibility of their research output.
 Cross-disciplinary, international studies indicate that the rise of women in science has been accompanied by a widening of the gender gap in publication productivity and citation impact (Huang et al., 2020).
 Overall, gender differences in publication success in favor of men have been demonstrated in various scientific disciplines such as mathematics, chemistry (Abramo et al., 2009), biology (Laurance et al., 2013), and psychology (Mayer & Rathmann, 2018).
 With regard to citations, gender differences in favor of men were partially evident (Symonds et al., 2006), but not in all studies (Penas & Willett, 2006).

 In a first step of this project, we provide an annual overview of the gender composition of authors of sport articles in the above mentioned journals.
-If You want to learn more about our findings, take a look here.

 What do we already know about the causes?